 Zlin Z-37 Bumblebee is a single-engine low-wing aircraft built specifically for economic purposes, specifically to apply chemicals and fertilizers from the air.
 Due to his extraordinary flight abilities, he was also often used to tow gliders, banners, photogrammetric activities or as a training aircraft.
-He also steadfastly docked in several Czechoslovak films.
-The legendary comedy My Village is hard to imagine without this machine today.
-However, he also starred in the film musical The Marketbreaker and the adventure film for Children in the Clouds.
+It is also inherently linked to several Czechoslovak films.
+The legendary comedy My Sweet Little Village is hard to imagine without this machine today.
+However, he also starred in the film musical The Blockbuster and the adventure film for children Alarm in the Clouds.

 The machine was created in the late 1950s, when the Czechoslovak Republic received a mandate from the Council for Mutual Economic Assistance (RVHP) to develop and manufacture agricultural aircraft.
 Specifications for a brand new type of aircraft included a wide range of requirements that included, for example, the ability to start from short and untreated areas, to fly very low above ground at low speeds, or enough robustness to survive rough handling and whims of nature.
 In the competition in 1960, the XZ-37 project was selected for implementation, which was co-operated by LET Kunovice and Moravan Otrokovice.
 The prototype was factory pilot Vladimir Vlk zalétnutý 29th June 1963 and already it turned out that the machine met most of the required specifications.